IntermediateMetrics

 Bounce Rate (GA4 Modeled)

 Bounce Rate (GA4 Modeled) refers to the percentage of single-page sessions on a website where users exited without interacting further.
 This metric helps evaluate user engagement and the effectiveness of content on a landing page.
+In GA4, this metric is modeled based on user interactions, providing a more nuanced view of engagement than traditional bounce rates.

 ⭐ Why is Bounce Rate Important in Analytics?